-To restore any of the files in your account you have to click on the R1soft Restore Backups icon in cPanel and then on the first icon which corresponds to the restore point you want to use.
+If you use R1Soft, you need to start at the R1soft Restore Backups icon on cPanel’s homepage.
+Click the first icon which corresponds to the restore point you want to use.
 See the screenshot below.

 A new window will open showing the home directory.
 You can do a double-click on it to enter your account’s files and choose what exactly you want to restore.
 You can select multiple files and directories and restore them at the same time.
-If you have multiple web sites under public_html you may want to restore the specific web site only.
+If you have multiple websites under public_html you may want to restore the specific website only.
 Double-click on the public_html folder to see the list of the files and directories under it and select which ones you want to restore.
-In this tutorial we will restore the public_html folder which contains all files of the web site.
-In this case that is a website hosted on one of the cheap WordPress hosting plans we offer.
+In this tutorial we will restore the public_html folder which contains all files of the website.
+In this case that is a website hosted on one of the WordPress hosting plans we offer.

 Look at the public_html folder in the screenshot and how it is selected for restore.
 Once you click on the Restore Selected button a new window will pop up.